danifg/DiscoPointer/README.md

 ### Experiments
-To train the parser, just include the augmented dependency version of constituent datasets and embeddings in the corresponding ``negra``, ``tiger`` and ``embs`` folders, and run the following scripts (in Python2) depending on the treebank (NEGRA or TIGER) that you are working with:
+To train the parser, just include the augmented dependency version and EXPORT files of the discontinuous constituent treebanks and embeddings in the corresponding ``negra``, ``tiger`` and ``embs`` folders, and run the following scripts (in Python2) depending on the treebank (NEGRA or TIGER) that you are working with:

     ./scripts/train_negra.sh
 or